dabeaz/curio/docs/reference.rst

 For all of the statements inside the context-manager, signals will be queued.
 The `sigset.wait()` operation will return received signals one at a time from the signal queue.
+Even though this queue contains signals as they were received by Python, be aware that "reliable signaling" is not guaranteed.
+Python only runs signal handlers periodically in the background and multiple signals might be collapsed into a single signal delivery.

 Signals can be temporarily ignored using a normal context manager::